icco/nanowrimo/novel.md

 More explosions are going off throughout the compound.

 My adrenaline is through the roof.
-"Get in the choper!"
+"Get in the chopper!"
 I here Chris yell.
-"What fucking choper?"
+"What fucking chopper?"
 I hear one of the kids respond.
 Then, from behind us, from literally out of nowhere, a helicopter flies over head and lands.
 It is running almost completely silently even when it touches down.
 I feel the bass and wind from the wing blades, but there is next to no sound coming from them.

 The side door opens and two of our previous team members starting gesturing for us to come closer.
-"That fucking choper!"
+"That fucking chopper!"
 I respond.
 We all resume running and get through the door.

+"Well that was interesting.
+Everyone alright?"
+I ask once we are all inside.

+The shorter boy responds, "Yes, the three of us are fine.
+Thank you."

+"My name is Olivia.
+What are your names?"

+"Uhm." says the girl as she glances at the other two.
+"My name is Trinity."

+"I am called Stuart."
+The taller boy stands up and shakes my hand.
+"I am Brett" the shorter one says from his seat.

+"Wow, Olivia, I am hurt.
+You never told me your name."
+Chris says leaning up against the door.

+"Well you never asked.
+That is your own damn fault."

+"Ha.
+Very true."
+Chris says with a smile.
+A green light flashes above us.
+Chris slides the door open showing my car on the freeway.
+"Well Olivia, this is your stop.
+Thanks for all of the help."

+"Oh.
+Ok.
+This was interesting."
+I turn to the trio.
+"Hey, if you ever need a delivery done, shoot me a message, I extend my contact info to the girl."

+"Oh.
+Thank you Olivia.
+It was nice meeting you."

+"It was nice meeting you as well."
+I wave goodbye to them.
+I extend my hand to Chris, "hey, thanks for this.
+It was an experience.
+Mind if I keep the munitions?"

+"Sure.
+It was my pleasure.
+If you ever get tired of your current job or need a little mischief created, hit me up."
+He hands me a paper business card with one hand and shakes my hand with the other one.

+I jump down, salute the pilot and run to the car.
+I open my door and look back at where the copper was, and it is already flying away as fast as it can.

+I chuck my stuff inside onto the passenger seat and drive home.
+I keep looking in the rear view mirror, but all I see is the glow from the chaos, and no one is following me.

+"Damn this city is strange"

+## Chapter Eight